 The Destruction of the Brick and Mortar Store by Amazon

-Amazon.com was found in 1994 and initially just sold books.
+Amazon.com was founded in 1994 and initially just sold books.
 In 2015, Amazon passed Walmart to be the most valuable retailer in the world by market capitalization.

-With almost every major brick and mortar retailer with the exception of Walmart are in trouble, Amazon and other online retailers are wreaking creative destruction on the retail industry.
+With almost every major brick-and-mortar retailer with the exception of Walmart in trouble, Amazon and other online retailers are wreaking creative destruction on the retail industry.